 Decorating with plants is like adding colour, atmosphere and freshness to a home.
 It’s also a way to add dimension and a sense of space.
-Adding space is parcularly important in smaller urban apartments, but plants can also be used to emphasise the space available in bigger homes.
-For instance, placing a plant high up in the room draws the eye upwards above our urusal eye level – as if raising the ceiling.
-And plancing them in far corners draws our eye out of the small sofa space where we normally congretate.
+Adding space is particularly important in smaller urban apartments.
+But plants can also be used to emphasise the space available in bigger homes.
+In how to arrange indoor plants stylishly we explain how and where to place your green plants to create space and coziness.
+For instance, placing a plant high up in the room draws the eye upwards above our unusual eye level – as if raising the ceiling.
+And placing them in far corners draws our eye out of the small sofa space where we normally congregate.

 Where to put Plants in your House

 Green plants come in many different shades of green and shapes and sizes.
 They are easier to coordinate and complement each other effortlessly.
 Any constellation of the different shades of green suits the rest of the interior.
 They add a breath of fresh air to a room.

 Where we put plants in our house or apartment will affect our sense of comfort and aesthetic feeling at home.
 In large pots on the floor, in a vase on the table or on the mantelpiece, on a shelf or in the window.
 Here’s a top tip: find the furthest corner or the highest shelf – spread the plants around the room, away from the centre of the room.

 That’s how to draw the eye in different directions and add a feeling of space if not actual physical space to the room and make it look bigger than it really is.

 A quick tip in how to arrange indoor plants stylishly: if you don’t have outdoor space, let that not stop you from starting your own garden indoors.
 Check our post here on how to sow and grow your own sunflowers and marigolds indoors – if we can, anyone can.

 Hanging Plants indoors – Arrange Indoor Plants Stylishly